syronz/gocrud/README.md

 }
 ```

-inside the direcotry should be like:
+inside the main directory, the program can handle 35 sub-directory, inside each sub-directory it can handle 35 files.
+Folder structure can be like below:

 	├ basic.json
 	├ config.json